 3M volunteers from a variety of technical job positions, degree levels and backgrounds describe the route they took to their current position.
 These talks take the mystery out of STEM careers and turn curiosity into opportunity.

-TWIST brings middle and high school math, science and technology teachers together for six weeks during the summer to work on 3M research projects.
-This allows educators to expand their tool set, solve real-life problems and have ready answers for students who want to know about practical applications for their school curricula.
+TWIST provides middle and high school math, science, and technology teachers the opportunity to work side-by-side with researchers in 3M labs or plants on a technical project for six weeks during the summer.
+This allows educators to expand their tool set, solve real-life problems, and have ready answers for students who want to know about practical applications for their school curricula.
+TWIST is a partnership with the Minnesota Technology Association and 3M.

 STEP shows high school juniors and seniors the ropes in applied science.
 Today's students want the opportunity to help solve important problems.
 In STEP, we make science accessible, so they have those opportunities down the line.